GitJd28/Breaking-the-ice-A-data-driven-figure-skating-analysis-/README.md

 └── requirements.txt
 ```

-## What I'd add with more time
+## Future Scope

-- Extending beyond singles to pairs and ice dance
+- Extending beyond singles to pairs and ice dance.
-- Bringing in real infrastructure data  rink counts, federation funding  rather than relying on Kazakhstan as the only real-world reference point
+- Bringing in real infrastructure data  rink counts, federation funding  rather than relying on Kazakhstan as the only real-world reference point.
-- Running the same development-framework model against a few other emerging programs (not just India) to see how well the four-tier benchmarks generalize
+- Running the same development-framework model against a few other emerging programs (not just India) to see how well the four-tier benchmarks generalize.

 ## Author